 Customers and suppliers

-Bodycote has no significant suppliers who are wholly dependent upon the Group's business.
+Bodycote has no significant suppliers who are wholly dependent upon the Group's business and has no significant suppliers on which the Group is dependent upon for a substantial part of its business.
 Suppliers are paid in line with contractual and legal obligations.

 We endeavour to respond quickly to changing customer demand, to identify emerging needs and to improve service availability and quality.
 We stay close to our current and potential customers, building long-term relationships.